Key takeaways

 Anyone who’s received notice from Social Security that they don’t qualify for Extra Help might be discouraged, but there are other ways to save.
 Here are a few:

-• Use generic drugs instead of brand-name ones: Generic drugs are just as good and only a fraction of the price, so they’re much easier on the wallet.
-Anyone considering making this switch should consult their doctor first.
+- Use generic drugs instead of brand-name ones: Generic drugs are just as good and only a fraction of the price, so they’re much easier on the wallet.
+Anyone considering making this switch should consult their healthcare provider first.

-• Pharmaceutical assistance programs: Medicare.gov has databases for pharmaceutical companies and states who have programs that help pay for prescription drugs.
+- Pharmaceutical assistance programs: Medicare.gov has databases for pharmaceutical companies and states that have programs that help pay for prescription drugs.
 Some employers may also have assistance programs for employees who need life-saving medications, says Dr. Patel.